-Students who are unable to come to the Dining Commons due to illness may have their Residence Assistant obtain a disposable container from Dining Commons.
-The RA must present the student's ID card in order to obtain a meal and must also complete the appropriate form, which is available in the Student Life Office.
+Students who are unable to come to the Dining Commons due to illness may have their Residence Assistant obtain a reusable container from Dining Commons.
+The RA must present the student's ID card in order to obtain a meal.